LittleEtx/SUSTech-Note-Share/milestone1.md

 the class schedule import function, and the note recording function.
 The note recording can upload pictures, and the notes can be sorted, merged, and exported.

-We will put our documentation and test suits on API management system.
+We will put our documentation and test suits on API management system [eolink](https://www.eolink.com).

 ### 3.2 Milestone 3 Deliverable